Sunil-1921/Sunil-1921/README.md

 <h1 align="center">Hi 👋, I'm Sunil Sirvi</h1>
-<h3 align="left">I'm a Final year student at NIT-Bhopal and highly focused and eager to leverage the in-depth knowledge of technical skills like – Cloud Computing, DevOps, Web Development and Big Data to drive success in the technical world.
+<h3 align="left">I graduated from NIT-Bhopal in 2023 and highly focused and eager to leverage the in-depth knowledge of technical skills like – Cloud Computing, DevOps, Web Development and Big Data to drive success in the technical world.
 I'm hard worker and creative person, great in time management.
 In the free time I do drawing and solving rubik cube.
 Always in hunger or excited to learn new things.</h3><br>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sunil-1921&label=Profile%20views&color=0e75b6&style=flat" alt="sunil-1921" /> </p>